• About

 potato carrrots in curry

-Golden Curry Recipe (serves 4 to 6)
+Golden Curry Recipe

-• 12 chicken thighs, diced
+• 12 chicken thighs (diced)

 • 2 cups diced onions